-The Sussex Online Physics SKE is a flexible course that allows you to address gaps in your knowledge of Physics at GCSE and A-level whilst also providing options to address your knowledge of the KS3 Chemistry and Biology that you are likely to teach
+Our online Physics SKE is a flexible course that allows you to address gaps in your knowledge of Physics at GCSE and A-level.
+You’ll also be able to address your understanding of KS3 Biology and Chemistry.

-Once you have enrolled, you will be able to select from the following 4 week Units:
+Once you have enrolled, you will be able to select from the following four-week units:

 - KS3 Science (focussed on developing your non-specialist sciences to KS3 standard)

 - KS3/KS4 Practical Science (Practical Science Skills across the 3 Sciences, but specialising in Physics)

 - GCSE Physics - Energy, Electricity, Particle Model, Atoms and Radiation

 - GCSE Physics - Forces, Waves, Magnetism, Space Physics